How to Apply

 - Current U-M student.

 Applicants must request that their scores be sent to the University of Michigan (code 1839), on the TOEFL website.
 In addition to ETS sending your official scores, please upload a copy of your GRE scores to your CV, Personal Statement or Statement of Purpose and upload as one copy.
-For more details on the English test requirements and alternatives to TOEFL, please refer to the Required Tests for Non-native English Speakers.
+For more details on the English test requirements and alternatives to TOEFL, please refer to the Rackham English Proficiency Requirements.